habi/zmk-tooth-cohort-method-manuscript/manuscript.md

 After cropping the datasets, we extracted the middle slices and generated the maximum intensity projection (MIP) for each of the anatomical planes [@https://w.wiki/_K2r].
 Since the teeth were scanned rotationally invariant, the two anatomical planes along the long axis of the tooth (coronal and sagittal) are not related to the real tooth anatomy and simply correspond to the respective direction in the tomographic dataset.

-#### Root canal system classification

-To facilitate the global characterization of the tooth, we extracted slices at four defined locations along the tooth.
-These slices, located at the border between enamel and dentin (EDB), the bottom of the tooth and equidistantly between, were then used to describe the root canal configuration with a 4-digit system and to assess the number of main foramina, both according to a previously proposed method [@doi:10.1016/j.joen.2015.09.007].
-The location of extracted slices is shown in Figure @fig:3dmevislab.

-![Three-dimensional visualization of tooth sample 045.
-  This tooth is interesting as it features a 1-2-2/2 root canal configuration as defined by Briseño et al. [@doi:10.1016/j.joen.2015.09.007].
-  The extracted root canal is shown in red, the tooth itself is shown semitransparently.
-  The four slices which were automatically extracted based on the enamel-dentin border are also visualized semitransparently in their correct 3D position.
-  The whole tooth has a length of 2.39 cm.
-  A [video of the 3D visualization is found in the supplementary materials](https://github.com/habi/zmk-tooth-cohort-method-manuscript/blob/master/content/images/tooth045.mp4?raw=true) of this manuscript.](images/Tooth045.MeVisLab.png){#fig:3dmevislab}

-This was done by calculating the brightness value along the longest axis of the tooth followed by smoothing of the curve using a [locally weighted scatterplot smoothing](https://www.statsmodels.org/devel/generated/statsmodels.nonparametric.smoothers_lowess.lowess.html) implemented in the *statsmodels* library (version 0.10.1) [@statsmodels].
-By finding the maximal derivation of this curve with *NumPy* (version 1.17.2) [@doi:10.1109/mcse.2011.37], we were easily able to detect the EDB.
-From the part of the tooth below the detected border, we then extracted four equidistant slices.
-These slices and an overview of the tooth were written to a separate file for each sample, facilitating characterization of each tooth without manually looking for the correct axial reconstruction (see Figure @fig:extractedslices).

-![Slice extraction for characterization of a tooth.
-  This tooth features a 1-1-1/1 root canal configuration as defined by Briseño et al. [@doi:10.1016/j.joen.2015.09.007].
-  The blue line in the two leftmost panels shows the gray value plot along the longest tooth axis, the orange line shows the smoothed plot.
-  Based on the largest derivation we detect the enamel-dentin border at slice 1116 of this dataset.
-  Based on the bottom around slice 2839 we extracted the equidistant slices in-between.](images/ExtractedSlices.png){#fig:extractedslices}

 #### Root canal extraction

 It was of paramount importance for the analysis to visualize the root canal system inside the tooth.